 Identifying Common Flies

 While many methods for getting rid of flies may work for multiple varieties of insects, it’s important to identify the type of fly in your house in order to prevent the infestation from coming back.
+Some fly species reproduce indoors, so it is not enough to kill mature adult flies—you must also eliminate the eggs and larvae.
 Here are some of the most common and widely distributed fly species.

 Although fruit flies are useful for scientific research thanks to their short life cycles and simple genetics, they’re a real pain if they get in your pantry.
 Fortunately, these flies are mostly just annoyances, but they reproduce quickly and can sometimes carry bacteria from one surface to another.
 Common breeding sites include even small amounts of old produce outside of the refrigerator, like those found in a poorly cleaned garbage can or disposal.

-These yellow-brown flies are very small—only about 1/10 of an inch in length.
+These yellow-brown flies are very small—only about 1/10 inch in length.
 They live for about 50 days, but female fruit flies can start reproducing about 12 hours after they hatch.
-You’re most likely to see fruit flies in the hot months of late summer and early fall.
+You’re most likely to see fruit flies in the late summer and early fall.

 House flies, true to their name, are perhaps the most common indoor fly, and they can be found nearly everywhere in the world that humans live.
 They tend to congregate on garbage and animal waste, and they can bring germs with them wherever they land.
 They also contaminate food with their own waste and saliva, making a house fly infestation an immediate health hazard.
 Although they don’t carry disease on their own, they can potentially transmit germs from infected people.

 If you’re seeing flies in your bathroom rather than around food, you might have an infestation of drain flies.
-These pests feed on the bacteria found in damp plumbing, so they can set up shop in a sink or bathtub drain or around a leaky pipe.
+These pests feed on the bacteria found in damp plumbing, so they can thrive near a sink or bathtub drain or around a leaky pipe.
 While they don’t bite or spread disease, they can be hard to get rid of.
 They’re most commonly found in humid areas of the world.

 Ways to Get Rid of Flies